Shaahmir/Deep-Learning-Python/README.md

 - Neural Network design and implementation
 - Computer Vision using CNNs and Vision Transformers
 - Natural Language Processing using RNNs and Transformers
-- Representation learning using Autoencoders
+- Movie Recommendation system using Autoencoders
 - Image generation using GANs and Diffusion Models
 - Graph learning using Graph Neural Networks
 - Model optimization techniques